DesyncTheThird/corne-keymap/readme.md

 Immediate rules eagerly trigger on magic-key-down if matched; other rules trigger on next-key-down.

 The rules have been set up such that pressing whichever punctuation key is more comfortable while typing (i.e. sequences that aren't SFBs) will generally produce contextually sensible punctuation.
+The rules table can easily be extended for other use-cases, such as diacritics and dead keys.

 > [!NOTE]
 > New rules can be added to the `keymatch_rule_t match_rules[]` table.
 The rules are matched greedily top down, so more general rules should go lower in the table and specific rules higher up.